fugue/credstash/README.md

 Usage: credsmash [OPTIONS] COMMAND [ARGS]...

 Options:
-  -c, --config FILENAME
+  -c, --config PATH
   -t, --table-name TEXT     DynamoDB table to use for credential storage -k, --key-id TEXT         the KMS key-id of the master key to use.
 See the
                             README for more information.
 Defaults to
                             alias/credsmash
+  --context <TEXT TEXT>...  the KMS encryption context to use.Only works if
+                            --key-id is passed.
-  -p, --profile-name TEXT  Boto config profile to use when connecting to AWS --help                   Show this message and exit.
+  --help                    Show this message and exit.

 Commands:
   delete            Delete every version of a single secret delete-many       Delete every version of all matching secrets find-many         Find all secrets matching <pattern>
   find-one          Find exactly one secret matching <pattern>
-  get          Fetch the latest, or a specific version of a... get-all      Fetch the latest version of all secrets list         List all secrets & their versions. prune        Delete all but the latest version of a single... prune-many   Delete all but the latest version of all... put          Store a secret put-many     Store many secrets setup        Setup the credential table in AWS DynamoDB
+  get               Fetch the latest, or a specific version of a... get-all           Fetch the latest version of all secrets list              List all secrets & their versions. prune             Delete all but the latest version of a single... prune-many        Delete all but the latest version of all... put               Store a secret put-many          Store many secrets render-template   Render a configuration template.... render-templates  Render multiple configuration templates -... setup-dynamodb    Setup the credential table in AWS DynamoDB
 ```

 ## IAM Policies